bmanubay/bmanubay.github.io/_posts/_2019-09-28-an-in-depth-look-at-bayesian-inference.md

 $$

 ## Implementations in `emcee` and `PyMC3`
 The two MCMC software packages we used to carry out the posterior sampling, `emcee` and `PyMC3`, are both implemented in Python3.
 There are clear advantages to both (from speed to diagnostic capability) which will become more clear when we view our results.
-First, let's import all of our relevant packages and read in and configure the data, which I have mad available [here](https://github.com/bmanubay/bayes_parameter_estimation_for_blog/blob/master/liquid_mass_dens_vs_T_P.csv), that we'll use for all of our different sampling methods.
+First, let's import all of our relevant packages that we'll use for our different sampling methods.
 ~~~python
 %matplotlib notebook #ignore this is you're not using a Jupyter Notebook.
 This sets the rendering backend.